wnchan/tp/docs/UserGuide.md

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

+    * `list` :
-    * `list` : Lists all students.
+        * Lists all students in the StudentConnect system.

-    * `add n/John Doe m/Computer Science y/2 e/johnd@u.nus.edu d/I love programming in my free time t/02 17 20 sm/https://www.linkedin.com/in/john-doe-123456789 nt/local g/m` : Adds a student named `John Doe` to the StudentConnect system.
+    * `add n/John Doe m/Computer Science y/2 e/johnd@u.nus.edu d/I love programming in my free time t/02 t/17 t/20 sm/https://www.linkedin.com/in/john-doe-123456789 nt/local g/m` :
+        * Adds a student named `John Doe` and their details to the StudentConnect system.

-    * `delete [email]` : Deletes the student with the corresponding email.
+    * `delete [email]` :
+        * Deletes the student with the corresponding email.
+    * `clear` :

-    * `clear` : Deletes all data from the system (i.e. students, groups, and tasks).
+        * Deletes all data from the system (i.e. students, groups, and tasks).
+    * `exit` :

-    * `exit` : Exits the app.
+        * Exits the app.
+    * `create t/03` :

-    * `create` : Creates a new group.
+        * Creates a new group assigned to tutorial 3.

 6. Refer to the [Features](#features) below for details of each command.